lpacher/lae/fpga/practicum/8_pwm_dac/README.md

 <br />

+Repeat your FFT measurements by connecting the probe to the built-in 1 KHz square-wave generator provided by the oscilloscope for the probe compensation.
 Once happy with FFT implement the following circuit on breadboard:

 <br />